'The Need Is At Historic Highs': Twin Cities Food Group Struggles To Find Volunteers

 “The need is at historic highs and I think there is still huge question marks with unemployment benefits going down, eviction moratoriums ending,” she said.

 Sophia Lenarz-Coy is leading a team at the Food Group in New Hope.
-This unique food supplier emphasizes quality over quantity.READ MORE: Knife-Weilding Man Allegedly Commits St. Paul Apartment Arson
+This unique food supplier emphasizes quality over quantity.READ MORE: Sharp-Tailed Grouse Hunting Season Called Off In East-Central MN

 “Everyone deserves access to the best foods, not just food, but the best, the most appropriate for their family and their culture, top quality,” said Lenarz-Coy, the executive director of Food Group,